Brandy Norwood: Relationships

 Norwood attended Hollywood High School but studied with a private tutor beginning in tenth grade.
 In 1996, she had a brief relationship with future Los Angeles Lakers player Kobe Bryant, whom she accompanied to his prom at Lower Merion High School in Ardmore, Pennsylvania.
 She also dated Boyz II Men lead singer Wanya Morris, whom she called her "first love".
 Morris, who is over five years older, reportedly ended their relationship a month before her nineteenth birthday.
 Also during their work on the Never Say Never album, she briefly dated rapper Mase.

 During the production of her album Full Moon in mid-2001, Norwood became romantically involved with producer Robert "Big Bert" Smith.
-The couple shared the same birthday.
 They kept their relationship secret until February 2002, when Norwood announced that she was expecting her first child.
-However, a year after the birth of their daughter, Norwood and Smith separated.
+A year after the birth of their daughter, Norwood and Smith separated.
 In 2004, Smith revealed that the pair had never been legally wed, but that they had pretended to marry to preserve Norwood's public image.
 Norwood responded that she regarded her relationship with Smith as a "spiritual union and true commitment to each other," though she later confirmed Smith's statement and justified her actions with the pressure of having to be a role model.

-By the following year, Norwood had begun a relationship with NBA guard Quentin Richardson, who was then playing for the Los Angeles Clippers.
+In 2004, Norwood began a relationship with NBA guard Quentin Richardson, who was then playing for the Los Angeles Clippers.
 The couple became engaged in July 2004, but Norwood ended their 14-month engagement in September 2005.
 It was reported that Norwood had to get a tattoo of Richardson's face on her back transformed into a cat.
 In 2010, she briefly dated rapper Flo Rida.
 At the end of 2012, Norwood became engaged to music executive Ryan Press.
 In April 2014, Norwood called off her engagement with Press following their breakup earlier that year.

+Health

-Following the release of her seventh studio album B7, fans speculated on the meaning behind the album's closing track, "Bye BiPolar".
+Following the release of her seventh album B7, fans speculated on the meaning behind the album's closing track, "Bye BiPolar".
 While Norwood does not have bipolar disorder, according to notes that the singer wrote to accompany the album, "Bye BiPolar" is a metaphor for her love life and discussing the way that her mental health struggles have been exacerbated by toxic relationships.
 Norwood told the New York Post: "I have not been diagnosed as bipolar [...] but I've had moments where trauma has caused me to not be myself, and I felt at a point that I could've experienced moments of that."
 In an interview with The Grio, Norwood said, "I've dealt with depression in the most severe ... like severe depression.
 I've dealt with trauma.
 I've dealt with PTSD.
 I've gone through a lot and I had to overcome a lot, but I had to overcome everything that I've overcame by doing the work," turning to therapy, prayer, journaling and meditation.